Characterizing the effect of retractions on publishing careers: Materials and Methods

 where $w_{papers} = 0.1$, $w_{citations}=0.1$, and $w_{collaborators}=0.8$, denote the weights determined empirically by minimizing the standardized mean differences.

 If the collaboration year of a collaborator is missing, we cannot place them on the authors' career timeline.
-In other words, we cannot identify whether that collaboration happened pre- or post-retraction.
-As such, in the case of a missing collaboration year, we remove the author, and their corresponding matches from our analysis altogether.
-We carry out our analysis on retracted authors who authored at least one paper post their retraction year.
+In other words, we cannot identify whether that collaboration occurred pre- or post-retraction.
+As such, in the case of a missing collaboration year, we remove the author and their corresponding matches from our analysis altogether.
+We carry out our analysis on retracted authors who authored at least one paper post their retraction year in the 5-year window following retraction.
 All matched authors meet the same criteria.

-The ``matched sample'' of these authors who stayed in scientific publishing is different from those in the filtered sample in the following important ways: the matched sample is younger, has fewer papers, fewer citations and fewer collaborators on average, and slightly more likely to be a middle author, also more likely to be in institutions ranked 101-1000 (see Supplementary Figure~\ref{supplementarytab:SMDs_nonattrited_matched}).
+The ``matched sample'' of these authors who stayed in scientific publishing is different from those in the filtered sample in the following important ways: the matched sample is younger, has fewer papers, fewer citations and fewer collaborators on average, and slightly more likely to be a middle author, also more likely to be in institutions ranked 101-1000 (see Supplementary Figure 5).
 In sum, the matched authors are lower status, on average, compared to the non-matched filtered sample.
 These differences are essential to consider when evaluating our inferences.
-We calculate standardized mean differences (SMDs) \cite{flury1986standard} for our matched sample and find that these values are 0.029, 0.023 and 0.046, respectively for the number of papers, citations, and collaborators.
+We calculate standardized mean differences (SMDs) \cite{flury1986standard} for our matched sample and find that these values are 0.036, 0.017, 0.053, respectively for the number of papers, citations, and collaborators.
+For the rest of the characteristics the SMDs are 0, as the matches are exact.
 These statistics give us confidence that retracted authors are matched to non-retracted authors with similar career trajectories up to the time of retraction.